 Cu Chi is 70 kilometers away from Ho Chi Minh City.
 The Cu Chi Tunnels are historical landmarks where thousands of Vietnamese soldiers and people used to hide during the Indochina War and the Vietnam War.

-The whole tunnel system is about 250 kilometers long which was designed to be very intricate; each tunnel is connected with one another.
-Besides, there are many kinds of rooms such as kitchen, infirmary, and commander’s office.
+The whole tunnel system is about 250 kilometers long and was designed to be very intricate; each tunnel is connected with one another.
+Besides, there are many kinds of rooms such as the kitchen, infirmary, and commander’s office.
 The tunnel system is like a small underground city.
 You will have to stoop your way through the underground passages.
 Once you reach the end and get out of the tunnel, you can enjoy boiled cassavas with sesame – a familiar food to Vietnamese during the war.
 You can also visit the tunnel hall to watch historical movies about the resistance of the Vietnamese and Hoang Cam field stove.
 The admission ticket costs VND 90,000 per person.

 Balut is a favorite and nutritious street food of the Vietnamese.
 Balut is a fertilized duck egg that is collected after 18-23 days of incubation.
 It will be boiled for about 8 minutes and then ready to serve.
 Vietnamese coriander and salt mixed with black pepper in kumquat juice to make the unique dipping sauce to complement the balut.
 To many travelers, this is a challenge because of the duck embryo.
 The balut is always on the top of the list of delicious street foods in Ho Chi Minh City believed to be nutritious.
-You can easily find balut at any corner of the streets.
+You can easily find balut at any corner of the street.
 Furthermore, as a superstitious belief, when a person experiences bad luck, just eat the balut in odd numbers such as 1, 3, and 5 eggs to make the bad luck go away.

 Location: Street Vendor at 43 Cong Quynh Street, District 1